acornomedia/acornomedia.github.io/_posts/2015-11-24-have-you-started-using-github-pages.markdown

 layout: post
 title:  "Have you started using Github Pages?"
 date:   2015-11-24
-category: "Website Hosting"
+category: "Website hosting"
-tags: ["GitHub Pages", "Jekyll"]
+tags: ["Github Pages", "Jekyll"]
 ---

 Have you started using [Github Pages](https://pages.github.com/) to host your static site(s) for free?
 If not, embark on this journey to discover more about [Github Pages](https://pages.github.com/) which is truly a hidden gem among the plethora of website hosts.